akshayjshah/blog/automating-gmail-with-appsscript.md

 ## Calendars: The Final Frontier

-I haven't worked much with the calendar support in AppScript yet, but there's so much low-hanging fruit.
+I haven't worked much with the calendar support in AppsScript yet, but there's so much low-hanging fruit.
 I'd love to try:

 * Declining meetings if they don't leave me time to eat.